rayonlabs/G.O.D/tourn_miner.md

 ## Output Structure Requirements

-**Critical:** The output paths are standardized and MUST NOT be changed.
+**Critical:** The output paths are standardised and MUST NOT be changed.
 The uploader expects models at these exact locations.

 ### Text Model Output Path
 ```python